mit-riya/Trust-Aware-Scheduling-of-Online-Tasks/README.md

 This file contains the code for the server with only one instance being run on it.
 This file can be run by changing the input fields defined globally at the beginning of the cpp file.
 The output of this file is printed on the terminal itself
 ### Untitled.ipynb
 This python notebook takes input from the CSV file and makes different graphs required to analyze different output given by different heuristics and input values
+### HPC_Project.pdf
+This pdf contains information about how our approach to solving this problems and different heuristics we have used.

 ## Author Info